dib-lab/TransAnn-Review/README.md

 **What should I do now?** Please go ahead and open the [“contributors”](https://github.com/dib-lab/TransAnn-Review/issues/1) issue to add your name and email.
 Next you can open the issue [“Brainstorm”](https://github.com/dib-lab/TransAnn-Review/issues/2) to find out how to join our disscusion plateform.

+If you have any questions or suggestions about the project to be more productive, please drop them in the [Suggestion box](https://github.com/dib-lab/TransAnn-Review/issues/3).